 - b.
-Council work This has already been mentioned in general In addition:terms. - i.
+Council work This has already been mentioned in general terms.
+In addition:- - i.
 The sub chief as executive officer of Local Govt. has a duty to see that L.G. is efficiently performed.
-He also has a duty to "educate" the public in local govt., and to demonstrate to the public the relations between them and the N.A. can best be done by carrying out the duties described in the public interest so that the people can see and understand what he is doing and that it is for their benefit; and also by deliberate publicity, regular tours in his sub chiefdom, regular attendance at village council meetings.
+He also has a duty to "educate" the public in local govt., and to demonstrate to the public the relations between them and the N.A.
+This can best be done by carrying out the duties described in the public interest so that the people can see and understand what he is doing and that it is for their benefit; and also by het him be considered

+- I have heard - 'I- is said that deliberate publicity, regular tours in his sub chiefdom, regular attendance at village council meetings.
 In this way, close contact with the public can be maintained and the S. Ch. can answer questions and explain what is going on.
 It is suggested that timetables be drawn up by which sub-chiefs will attend all gunguli council meetings once every 2 months or so.